 Happy Easter to all of you out there who are celebrating.
 We’re having a relaxing weekend at home, but as usual I’ve been baking and wanted to share a new recipe.
-It’s a quick bread I came up with for my mom, who likes having healthy (ish) breads for breakfast.
+It’s a zucchini, apple and carrot bread I came up with for my mom, who likes having healthy (ish) breads for breakfast.

 This recipe has less fat than most, but you’d never know it.
 The texture is tight-crumbed and moist, and the fact that it’s nutrient dense (well, sort of) is just a big plus.
 Of course you could make it even more nutritious by eliminating some of the sugar and replacing it with a wholesome sweetener or sugar substitute.
 I’ve made this as written below, but I’ve also made it with 2/3 cup of turbinado sugar standing in for the granulated and brown.
 As for the Grape Nuts, I threw those in at the last minute because I was out of actual nuts.
 I wasn’t sure I’d like the texture, but the Grape Nuts were terrific baked into the bread.
 They’re hardly noticeable at first, but you’ll get a bit here and there with a little chew in it.